Civil-Service-Human-Resources/oauth2-stub/README.md

 ## Licenses

-Notification Service is licensed by the MIT license, see `LICENSE` in the root folder for details.
+Identity Service is licensed by the MIT license, see `LICENSE` in the root folder for details.
 Dependent applications are licensed as according to their respective readme and license files.